olleharstedt/subsetphp/README.md

 >
 > 17:08:46 - Drup: because you can't write custom optimisations on the typed ast and writing optimisation on the llvm one is quite painful

-Reference counting or garbage collecting?
-Must use refcount because of destructors.

-> 14:22:30 - ely-se: you need refcounting if you want PHP programs to behave consistently with the official implementation
->
-> 14:23:40 - ely-se: in "function function() { $x = new A(); }; function();" it is guaranteed that the destructor of $x is called before function returns
->
-> 14:24:01 - companion_cube: ely-se: does it handle ref loops?
->
-> 14:24:09 - ely-se: I think it doesn't.
->
-> 14:24:20 - flux: it's php, of course it doesn't :-P *badamtish*
->
-> 14:24:46 - flux: it does have weak references, though

 In php.net, `zend_array` is hash table.
 But I want to be able to optimize one-dimensional arrays to proper arrays.
 Must I convert before using php.net functions?
 To `zend_value`.
 Either that or rewrite functions that deal with arrays.

 > DaveRandom: Ahh I see what you're getting at... yeh it's a tricky one this, you will spend a lot of time simply battling leaky abstractions in php-src.
 A lot of PHP functions (as in the routines defined using the PHP_FUNCTION macro) are just thin wrappers over a cleaner C API, but some are not.